Nandakishore695/HTML-CSS-Javascript/README.md

 Both tags are used to display image on a webpage, but they have different purposes.

 -	An image tag is use to display on a webpage.
 It is a self-closing tag.
 Requires the "src" attribute to specify image source.
 Optional attributes like "alt," "width," and "height" can be included.
 -	The figure tag is used to group together an image or a video along with a caption.
 It Requires a closing tag.
-It is used to semantically organize the content of an image.
+It is used to semantically organize the content.

 **31.How to add favicon in webpage?**